Written by Ian Sharp on June 11th, 2019

 Ian Sharp helps founders in startups make better deals with their team-mates.
 This leads to higher levels of moral, respect, integrity and a feeling of being "treated fairly" by setting value-based expectations early and often.
-If you're thinking about starting a technology company soon, or already have and you're wondering if it's too late to restructure your incentives, then definitely reach out and request a free strategy session today.
+If you're thinking about starting a technology company soon, or already have and you're wondering if it's too late to restructure your incentives, then definitely reach out and request your free case study today.